Common Terms

-Learn more about the metrics and key productivity indicators displayed on Retail Toolkit dashboards.
+Learn more about the metrics and key productivity indicators displayed on WorkstandIQ dashboards.

 Revenue

-The income generated from sales transactions before cost of goods and other expenses are considered.
+• The income generated from sales transactions before the cost of goods and other expenses are considered.

 Profit Margin